Skip to Content

 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-Have you ever wondered what the Bible says about colors?
+Have you ever wondered what the God’s Word says about colors?

 Colors are used throughout the Old and New Testaments to reflect meanings or spiritual truths.
 They have a symbolic significance and can remind us of God and his plan for our salvation.

-Colors in the Bible have a symbolic significance that can remind us of God and His plan of redemption.
+The biblical significance of colors can remind us of God and His plan of redemption.

 Just like with numbers, colors point us to Jesus by symbolizing His Person and His works.